 Instead of believing everything behind the corporate firewall is safe, the AC Zero Trust security model assumes breach and verifies each request as though it originates from an uncontrolled network.
 Regardless of where the request originates or what resource it accesses, Zero Trust teaches us to “never trust, always verify.”

 The AC Cloud Fortress software is crypto-agile in data protection.
-AC provides a choice of FIPS 140.2 Certified symmetric key algorithms; AES-256, or AC’s Quantum Encryption Standard (QES).
+AC provides a choice of FIPS 140.2 Certified symmetric key algorithms; AES-256, or AC’s Quantum Encryption Standard.

-Whether the data is encrypted with AES or QES, AC protects the symmetric keys with Key-Encryption-Key (KEK) asymmetric, PKI-based distribution and protection mechanism that is tied to the X.509 RSA 2048, Permission Device Network topology.
+Whether the data is encrypted with AES or Quantum Encryption Standard, AC protects the symmetric keys with Key-Encryption-Key (KEK) asymmetric, PKI-based distribution and protection mechanism that is tied to the X.509 RSA 2048, Permission Device Network topology.

 All Key Creation, Wrapping, Distribution, and Session Life is automated and running within the Azure Tenant of the customer.
 Attribute Based Access Control is tied to key usage with repeated Identity and Authentication verifications performed dynamically; based on device, user identity, and the Microsoft Graph Security API, in an information exchange process that does not involve the user, or any external application.